dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 space-time numbers.
 I have blogged about them earlier.
 Instead of four numbers, there are 8 just like the quaternion group Q<sub>8</sub>.
-Space-times-time numbers do not use the real number, starting instead with more basic incredient like zero, one, and the set of positive numbers.
+Space-times-time numbers do not use the real number, starting instead with more basic ingredient like zero, one, and the set of positive numbers.
 There is an equivalence relation so one can always go from the space-times-time numbers to quaternions.